prevent a semi truck accident

 Thankfully, road accidents involving semi-trucks are still less frequent than those exclusively involving cars.
 However, when semi-truck accidents occur, they often involve a large commercial vehicle crashing with smaller cars or trucks.
 As such, it’s easy to understand why accidents of this type are much more likely to result in serious injury or death, given the sheer scale of semi-trucks compared to other road vehicles.
 Around 80% of truck accidents where fatalities occur also involve other vehicles.

-If you’ve been injured in a semi-truck accident, don’t hesitate to contact the expert South Carolina trucking accident lawyers at The Clardy Law Firm to help.
+If you’ve been injured in a semi-truck accident, don’t hesitate to contact the South Carolina trucking accident lawyers at The Clardy Law Firm to help.
 We can help ensure you get the compensation you deserve following your accident.

 In the meantime, here’s some valuable road safety advice to help keep you safe around semi-trucks out on the road and reduce the chance of those bad accidents ever happening.